1107481m/whatson/README.md

 # What's On
 A cross-platform calendar.

-# Instructions to run application
+# Instructions to run application - NEEDS UPDATED
 To run this application clone into this repository.
 Install required packages onto your system;